 Rachel continues to mess with Ellis's mind.

-Rachel returned from a visit to Rosie's house becoming unimpressed with the ease with which she knew she could take her once they reached the third sign of the Zodiac.
-Rachel began to think of Gloria again; maybe she should renew her interest in her, thinking she was a far greater prize and conquest.
+Rachel returned from a visit to Rosie's house becoming unimpressed with the ease with which she knew she could take her.
+She began to think of Gloria again; maybe she should renew her interest in her, thinking she was a far greater prize and conquest.
 "I think it is time I paid a visit to the alehouse and looked her up again," she mumbled.

 "Wonderful," I replied.
 "Sodding wonderful."
 I took hold of his hand.
 "Let's go inside."